Onesimus (Bostonian): Inoculation advocacy and controversy

 When Boston experienced a smallpox outbreak in 1721, Mather promoted inoculation as protection against it, citing Onesimus and African folk medicine as the source of the procedure.
 His advocacy for inoculation met resistance from those suspicious of African medicine.
 Doctors, ministers, laymen, and Boston city officials argued that the practice of inoculating healthy individuals would spread the disease and that it was immoral to interfere with the working of divine providence.
-Also, Mather was ridiculed publicly for relying on the testimony of a slave.
-It was commonly anticipated that enslaved Africans would attempt an overthrow of white society, therefore, the medicinal wisdom of Onesimus was met with severe mistrust and assumed to be a ploy to poison white citizens.
-The Acts and Resolves passed in Boston, which included race-based punishments and codes to prevent slave or servant uprisings (because Bostonians feared conspiracy and conflict), showed a society skeptical of African medicine.
+Also, Mather was ridiculed publicly for relying on the testimony of an enslaved person.
+It was commonly anticipated that enslaved Africans would attempt an overthrow of white society; therefore, the medicinal wisdom of Onesimus was met with severe mistrust and assumed to be a ploy to poison white citizens.
+The Acts and Resolves passed in Boston, which included race-based punishments and codes to prevent enslaved or servant uprisings (because Bostonians feared conspiracy and conflict), showed a society skeptical of African medicine.

 Nonetheless, a physician, Zabdiel Boylston, carried out the method Onesimus had described, which involved sticking a needle into a pustule from an infected person's body and scraping the infected needle across a healthy person's skin.
 Dr. Boylston first inoculated his six-year-old son and two of his slaves.
-A total of 280 individuals were inoculated during the 1721-22 Boston smallpox epidemic.
+Two hundred eighty individuals were inoculated during the 1721–22 Boston smallpox epidemic.
 The population of 280 inoculated patients experienced only six deaths (approx. 2.2 percent), compared to 844 deaths among the 5,889 non-inoculated smallpox patients (approx. 14.3 percent).
 An inscription on his tomb incorrectly identifies Boylston as the "first" to have introduced the practice of inoculation into America.
-Recognition for this contribution by Onesimus to medical science came in 2016 however, when he was placed among the 100 Best Bostonians of All Time by Boston magazine and, when historian Ted Widmer of Macaulay Honors College at CUNY in New York noted that “Onesimus reversed many of [the colonists’] traditional racial assumptions... [h]e had a lot more knowledge medically than most of the Europeans in Boston at that time.”